Ride the X-band wave for meteorological and hydrological surveillance

 How could ground truth calibration be done with the X band radar?

 Weather radar is typically calibrated with signal generator that feeds a known reference signal to the radar receiver.
-There is specific sofware utility to assist this process.
+There is specific software utility to assist this process.

 California has increased dangers from both wildfires and earthquakes.
 Both hazards have the phenomena of ionized air rising from the phenomena.
 Wildfires have rising ionized air from the combustion process.
 Earthquakes have recently shown ionized oxygen generated by deep underground electrical currents.
 These ions rise and influence the total electron content of the ionosphere.
 Can X-Band detect a rising cloud of ionized gases? individual size of the molecule is too small, but can it detect a concentrated cloud of ionized gas?